ccao-data/data-architecture/dbt/models/qc/docs.md

 - `FP Checklist - Prior Yr Card Code 5s COMDAT` (#1585) - Will C.
 - `FP Checklist - Prior Yr Card Code 5s DWELDAT` (#1584) - Will C.
 - `FP Checklist - Prior Yr Card Code 5s OBY` (#1586) - Will C.
 {% enddocs %}

+# vw_report_town_close_res_edit

+{% docs view_vw_report_town_close_res_edit %}
+Check detailed info for residential dwellings.

+This view is exported as part of the QC report to check values prior to town closings.

+Pulled from the following Inquire queries:

+- `Res Edit - ASMT Values` (#1734) - Will C.
+- `Res Edit - DWELDAT` (#1737) - Will C.
+- `Res Edit - Parcel Characteristics` (#1736) - Will C.
+- `Res Edit - Sales` (#961) - Will C.
+{% enddocs %}

+# vw_report_town_close_res_multicodes

+{% docs view_vw_report_town_close_res_multicodes %}
+Check market and assessed values for parcels with multiple cards.

+This view is exported as part of the QC report to check values prior to town closings.

+Pulled from the following Inquire queries:

+- `FP Checklist - Res multicode PIN list` (#1591) - Will C.
+- `FP Checklist - Res multicode report with sales` (#1659) - Will C.
+{% enddocs %}

+# vw_report_town_close_res_parcels_not_set_to_cost_approach

+{% docs view_vw_report_town_close_res_parcels_not_set_to_cost_approach %}
+Check for residential class parcels that do not have "1: Cost Approach" set for their Valuation Method.

+This might seem counter-intuitive since residential parcels are not generally valued using a cost approach, but it stems from the fact that "1: Cost Approach" is actually used as a flag to indicate that we valued the parcel the normal way using the data in the `LAND`/`DWELDAT`/`COMDAT`/`OBY` tables rather than using overrides in the "Land/Building/Total Value Estimate" fields.

+This view is exported as part of the QC report to check values prior to town closings.

+Pulled from the following Inquire queries:

+- `FP Checklist - Res parcels not set to Cost Approach` (#2114) - Will C.
+{% enddocs %}

 # vw_report_town_close_vacant_class_with_bldg_value